-Open Senses
+Open Senses review

 The London Open Senses Festival ran from 19-21 May 2017.
 The first of its kind, first of many I hope, the festival included an rich mix of sensory events and experiences, and a symposium at the University of London.
 The symposium included many excellent presentations and workshops while the most pertinent to my research was a presentation by architect Juhani Pallasmaa.
 Titled Landscape of the Senses – Touching the World, the presentation explored the hegemony of vision in our culture and in architecture.
 The senses are often regarded as independent systems but they are in fact integrated as part of our embodied condition.
 Philosopher Gaston Bachelard (1958) speaks of the polyphony of the senses.
 In life, sensory stimuli don’t occur in isolation and embodied sensory experiences are essential to our wellbeing.
 If we remove ourselves from bodily sensory experiences we live impoverished lives.
 Therefore, we need an integrated approach in research and design.